 Updating your device drivers is as important as updating your Windows because they are prone to bugs.
 You may find driver updates under Windows Update on some devices, but not all.
 You may visit your manufacturer's website to find the latest hardware drivers compatible with the device.

 You may download TweakBit's Driver Updater Tool to make sure your drivers are always updated.
-This does it automatically and ensures that you're downloading and installing the correct driver versions for your device.
+It does it automatically and ensures that you're downloading and installing the correct driver versions for your device.

 If your screensaver doesn't work, you may check the screensaver settings.
 Often, this is because it is not actually enabled or set correctly.
 Follow the steps to check your settings: